jackoalan/PSPL/README.md

 The **compiler**
 performs any preprocessor invocations.
 It then generates file-buffers containing platform-specific, generated shader-sources (also compiled if able).
-Finally, it generates a PSPL-specific binary configuration file `.psplb` instructing the runtime how to set itself up against the platform graphics API (using author-specified commands).
+Finally, it generates a PSPL-specific binary configuration file `.psplc` instructing the runtime how to set itself up against the platform graphics API (using author-specified commands).
-The compiler will add a set of platform-specific directories within the *intermediate directory* containing the binary `.psplb` files.
+The compiler will add a set of platform-specific directories within the *intermediate directory* containing the binary `.psplc` files.
 The compiler will then perform asset conversion and place the converted assets alongside the binaries.

 Once the `.pspld` intermediate directory is established, it may be ran through the **packager**.
-The packager links all `.psplb` files into a monolithic object-buffer for the runtime and archives platform-specific assets together.
-The output is a single `.psplc` compiled-flat-file, containing the entire shader package.
+The packager links all `.psplc` files into a monolithic object-buffer for the runtime and archives platform-specific assets together.
+The output is a single `.psplp` compiled-flat-file, containing the entire shader package.

-An alternative to generating a `.psplc` flat-file package is to generate a `.psplcd` *compiled directory* package.
+An alternative to generating a `.psplp` flat-file package is to generate a `.psplpd` *package directory* package.
-Making a compiled directory may be useful during a development cycle, where a monolithic asset structure is not desired.
-The structure of the compiled directory remains editable and may be merged with a `.pspld` intermediate to keep the source assets around.
+Making a package directory may be useful during a development cycle, where a monolithic asset structure is not desired.
+The structure of the package directory remains browsable and may be audited before the final `.psplp` is generated.
-The `.psplcd` will additionally interleave platform-native assets and shader configurations with the sources.

 That And The Kitchen Sink